 - d.
-Develop and implement an integrated marketing plan that includes all segments of the university, and takes into account the segmented characteristics and needs of Ship's various target recruiting populations. - 2.
+Develop and implement an integrated marketing plan that includes all segments of the university, and takes into account the segmented characteristics and needs of Ship's various target recruiting populations. - 1.
+Develop distinct marketing plans for graduate and undergraduate programs, using marketing approaches, strategies, materials, and cycles appropriate to the differentiated characteristics of each student population. - 2.
 Work with students and faculty to publicize their accomplishments engage students and faculty in identifying meaningful ways to publicize their accomplishments.
 For example, ask faculty to identify relevant professional associations and publications and ask students to identify meaningful publicity outlets in their home area. - a.
 Work with the division of External Affairs & University Relations and the office of Communications & Marketing to develop improved mechanisms for capturing information on professional associations and organizations to which student, faculty, staff, and administrators' accomplishments can be sent. - 3.
 Create marketing materials specifically designed to recruit new faculty.
 Such materials would be both print and electronic, and for prospective faculty answer the question "why should I come to Ship"? - 4.
 Revisit the Lippman-Hearn study what's next after the "ship word" campaign?
 Work with the division of External Affairs & University Relations and the office of Communications & Marketing as it embarks on a new RFP and study in 2012-2013. - a.
 Create a brochure on financial aid opportunities at SU: Financing Your Education At SHIP, including scholarships, loans, need-based financial aid, work-study, etc. Develop communication pieces designed to better inform students about how they might fund their education at SU.
 Improve the scholarship website. - b.
 Review current institutional and college materials, and develop revised or expanded resources to help the colleges produce annual reports that promote faculty accomplishments in each department, each year. - c.
 Publish faculty sabbatical reports and other publications on the website to highlight faculty expertise, credentials, and accomplishments.
 Work with the Provost's office, division of Information Technology & Library Services, division of External Affairs & University Relations, and the office of Communications & Marketing to investigate the feasibility and process for such an activity.